YixuanZhengCarr/7515QCA-Assessment2/index.md

 ## Interaction design between daily life and lighting ##
 My personal starting point is to design a lighting interaction design that can bring convenience or pleasure to people's daily life.

-The face mask emoji design was chosen as the final design among 4 design ideas.
-In the next phase, I'm going to try to make it out of different light materials, different masks.
-It will also try different ways to control the light expression, looking for the most suitable and convenient way for people to use it.
 In addition to Teamlab Light Ball, I have also studied several other works on lighting interaction design.